jessebmiller/treacherous-winds/src/playbooks/sorcerer.md

 ## Arcane Production

 When you **maniulate temporal primes and praxes** you may also add any primes and praxes you like to the area for your effects.

+## Arcane Specializationin

+You may gain this move more than once.
+Each time you gain this move choose a prime, a praxis, large scale, small scale, area of effect, or precision.
+The complexity of arcane moves involving your choice is one level less complex.

+## Arcane Resiliency

+You may gain this move more than once.
+You may treat any die as a 5 when checking arcane fallout.

 ## Arcane fallout